codefresh-io/docs.codefresh.io/_posts/2023-06-15-june-release-notes.md

   For details, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).

 * On-Premises version of Codefresh GitOps Runtime
-  We are also introducing an on-premises version of the GitOps Runtime, allowing you to deploy and manage your Codefresh infrastructure within your private network.
+  We also introduced an on-premises version of the GitOps Runtime, allowing you to deploy and manage your Codefresh infrastructure within your private network.
   The on-premises version gives you greater control over your environment, ensuring data security and compliance while leveraging the powerful features and integrations of Codefresh GitOps and Argo CD.
   For details, see [On-premises GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/on-prem-gitops-runtime-install/).

 ## Bug fixes
 **General**
-* (On-premises) Codefresh Runner installation fails with Component existed with status code 1 error.
-(Mikhail)
 * Unable to add users to Codefresh via team sync for Okta.

 **Pipelines**
-* Log in to Codefresh results in error: `Failed to authenticate the user.
-Please try again in a few minutes` OR `token is not valid because it was revoked`.
 * Git operations in pipeline build fails on authentication leading to build failures (Pipeline build fails due to  uilds Git operations in JSON web token decode failure results Git operations failure in builds).
 * Pipeline builds terminate with error message: `Pipeline could not be executed because retry attempts limit has been exceeded...`.
 * Discrepancy in list of builds returned when running `GET {{baseUrl/workflow?pipeline=[pipeline-id]}}` query.